vkhatri/chef-thumbor-ng/README.md

 always available via `pip`.
 Other install methods like `source code` or `package` are not incorporated in this cookbook.

+## Major Changes

+### v0.4.0

+Redis setup is not within the scope of this cookbook and hence `redisio` cookbook dependency has been removed.

 ## Recipes

 - `thumbor_ng::default`    - default cookbook run_list recipe